NeuroTechX/ntx_slack_archive/studentclubs.md

  >Also just as a quick update on the status of moving parts here at IU, so far Ive found 4 other students that want to be engaged with neurotech.

+3/24/2017 5:51 AM

+ **braden** :

+ >I also met with the hacker squad within our psych department today, theyre going to let me use a mini race track controlled by neurosky as a tangible promotional example rather than trying to inspire others through only a slide deck